reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Hello back here!

 Right, once you are back here merqury should have finished.
-If merqury finished succesfully, you should have a variety of files produced in your folder: (i) different plot (.png) files, a <outname>.completeness.stats file and a <outputname>.qv file.
+If merqury finished succesfully, you should have a variety of files produced in your folder: (i) different plot (.png) files, (ii) a <outname>.completeness.stats file and (iii) a <outputname>.qv file.

 I want you to analyse all these files and discuss with your partners.
 We have seen the theory of merqury kmer analysis in our class today.
 But it can be a lot to take at the first time.
 So, in order to investigate your results and answer the exercise questions, have a look here on points 1, 2 and 3 of the reference free QV estimation https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation.

 Take your time and then produce a presentation with your team showing and explaning:

-1-) in your hicanu total merqury evaluation, in the plot \*\spectra-asm.st.png, point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.
+     1\. in your hicanu total merqury evaluation, in the plot \*\spectra-asm.st.png, point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.

-2-) Have a look at the completeness file and write down in your presentation the kmer completeness of this assembly.
+     2\.
+Have a look at the completeness file and write down in your presentation the kmer completeness of this assembly.

-3-) Have a look at the .qv file and write down in your presentation what is the QV for this assembly.
+     3\.
+Have a look at the .qv file and write down in your presentation what is the QV for this assembly.

 # Now